dili91/rate-limiting/README.md

 in Rust, and a REST API project example using the same rate limiter library to limit the number of incoming requests based on the caller's IP address.

-The implemented solution is a slightly revised implementation of the [Token bucket](https://en.wikipedia.org/wiki/Token_bucket) algorithm and relies on [Redis](https://redis.io/) for its distributed state management.
+The implemented solution is a slightly revised, simplified, implementation of the [Token bucket](https://en.wikipedia.org/wiki/Token_bucket) algorithm and relies on [Redis](https://redis.io/) for its distributed state management.